Companion services — when they need company more than care

 What Companion Services Actually Are

 A companion might come two or three afternoons a week for a couple of hours.
 They might sit and talk with your parent over lunch.
 They might help sort through a drawer or look through old photos.
 They might watch a television show together or play cards.
 They might go with your parent to a doctor appointment to keep them company in the waiting room.
-They might help your parent remember to take their medications because they're there, not because they're administering them.
+They might help your parent remember to take their medications because they're there and paying attention, not because they're administering them.

 Finding the Right Person